LaunchAcademy/apprenti-week-4-review/review.md

 When `Edit me!` is clicked...

 - the background color of the page changes to some other color of your choosing
-- a new slogan of your choosing should appear within the slogan section, in place of the original
+- a new character of the week of your choosing should appear within the character section, in place of the original
-- the first core value is deleted from the page
+- the first quote is deleted from the page